 Omotenashi – Japanese hospitality and respect

-Something that stands out to me deeply about Japanese society that I haven’t yet written about is the concept of “Omotenashi”, translated to mean “hospitality”.
+Something that stands out to me deeply about Japanese society and life in Japan is the concept of “Omotenashi”, translated to mean “hospitality”.

-After awhile of living in Japan, the deep respect and service that one experiences in everyday living comes to feel expected as the norm.
+After a while of living in Japan, the deep respect and service that one experiences in everyday living comes to feel expected as the norm.
 However, now that I’m living back in the United States, I have renewed appreciation for the polite and welcoming service one consistently receives in Japan.
-My visit back to Tokyo last week was no exception.

-I first learned of the term “Omotenashi” last year when my family and I went to a visit the Hanayashiki amusement part – the oldest in Japan – located next to one of Tokyo’s most famous shrines.
+I first learned of the term “Omotenashi” in 2015 when my family and I went to a visit the Hanayashiki amusement part – the oldest in Japan – located next to one of Tokyo’s most famous shrines.
 This contrast of old and new is just one of many examples of the contrasts one encounters in Tokyo.

 At the park, we met some locals who didn’t speak any English – we got along with my husband’s and my elementary Japanese and lots of enthusiastic gestures.